 12 Common Food Safety Mistakes You're Probably Making Every Day

 We've asked culinary professionals for the top food safety mistakes they see, along with tips on how to fix and avoid them.
-From refrigerating hot food to improperly prepping produce, these are the 12 faux pas you can't afford to make in the kitchen anymore.
+From refrigerating hot food to improperly prepping produce, these are the 12 food mistakes you can't afford to make in the kitchen anymore.

 Mistake: Allowing food to enter the temperature danger zone.

-Bacteria multiplies between 40°F and 140°F, which is known as "the danger zone" when it comes to food safety.
+Bacteria multiply between 40 and 140 degrees Fahrenheit, which is known as "the danger zone" when it comes to food safety.
 In fact, bacteria levels can double in just 20 minutes in this temperature, according to the U.S. Department of Agriculture (USDA).

 Mistake: Refrigerating hot leftovers.

-How to fix it: Allow hot food—such as stews, casseroles, and pastas—to cool on the counter or stovetop.
+How to fix it: Allow hot food, such as stews, casseroles, and pasta, to cool on the counter or stovetop.

-"The FDA recommends cooling foods to 70°F within the first two hours after cooking and 40°F within four hours after that," explains Lisa McManus, executive tasting and testing editor at America's Test Kitchen in Boston, Massachusetts.
-"We stay within these guidelines by cooling food on the countertop for about an hour, until it reaches 80°F to 90°F (food should be just warm to the touch), then transferring it to the fridge.
+"The FDA recommends cooling foods to 70 degrees Fahrenheit within the first two hours after cooking and 40 degrees Fahrenheit within four hours after that," explains Lisa McManus, executive tasting and testing editor at America's Test Kitchen in Boston, Massachusetts.
+"We stay within these guidelines by cooling food on the countertop for about an hour, until it reaches 80 to 90 degrees Fahrenheit (food should be just warm to the touch), then transferring it to the fridge.
 A good investment is an instant-read thermometer, so you can quickly check for safe temperatures."

 And while you're waiting for the big chill, label your leftovers by name and creation date (a strip of masking tape and a permanent marker are the perfect tools for the job).
 That way, you and your family are always well-informed about what's safe to eat.